lnfernux/lnfernux.github.io/_posts/2022-10-26-MicrosoftSentinel-IPWhitelisting.md

 ### Add whitelisting to Microsoft Sentinel Playbook

-Now, in order to limit the access we can do the following:

-* Go into workflow settings in the Playbook:
+1. Go into workflow settings in the Playbook

 ![](/img/IPWhitelisting/workflowSettings.PNG)

-* From here we can chose to either allow "Any IP", "Only other Logic Apps" or "Specific IP ranges":
+2. From here we can chose to either allow "Any IP", "Only other Logic Apps" or "Specific IP ranges":

 ![](/img/IPWhitelisting/workflowWhitelist.PNG)

-Here we can add the public IP of the SaaS-platform.
+3. Add the public IP of the SaaS-platform.

 # Summary